yannickfrd/app-assia/README.md

 - Edit find Users if disabled or not;
 - Add logo pole 'Hébergement social';
 - Edit supportsByUser : a ROLE_USER can view the distribution of his own supports;
+- Fix problem view user's rdvs and notes in dashboard;

 ## Version 2.15.3-5 - 08/01/2021
 - Fix some validation problems in fields Person (birthdate);